cmf2196/dealin-dirty/README.md

 This is a senior design project for the Mechanical Engineering Department at Columbia University.
 Thank you to Dr. Joshua Browne for guidance with this project.
 Additional thanks to Andre Shirlo, William Miller, and Bob Stark for their assistance with the manufacture of this device.

-Additional Comments:
-There is a bug with regards to the user interface that does not impact game play.
-In blackjack, if a player decides to split, the interface will show an extra "1" on the winning players screen.
-This is likely an easy fix; however, the project is completed.